 ON THIS PAGE: You will read about the scientific research being done now to learn more about oral and oropharyngeal cancer and how to treat them.
 To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about oral and oropharyngeal cancer, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with these diseases.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 New treatments.
 Many new treatments have become available as a result of improvement in the knowledge of the biology of cancer.
-Some of these treatments, including biologic therapy and targeted therapy, are available through clinical trials.
-Therapies being researched include tyrosine kinase inhibitors, antiangiogenic therapy (which prevents blood vessel formation that is needed for tumor growth), immune modulating approaches, and agents that trigger cancer cell death.
+Some of these treatments, including immunotherapy and targeted therapy, are available through clinical trials.
+Therapies being researched include tyrosine kinase inhibitors; antiangiogenic therapy, which prevents the formation of blood vessels needed for tumor growth; immune modulating approaches; and drugs that trigger cancer cell death.
 These and other treatment approaches are in various stages of research.

 Radiofrequency thermal ablation (RFA).
 RFA uses heat to destroy cancer cells.
 It is a minimally invasive treatment option that may be useful for localized tumors that cannot be removed with surgery.

 Supportive care.
 Clinical trials are underway to find better methods of reducing the symptoms and side effects of current oral and oropharyngeal treatments to improve patients’ comfort and quality of life.